tummala-hareesh/ml_zoomcamp_ht/notes/week-2-notes.md

 - Standardize categorical features

 # 3 Exploratory data analysis
+- How data the looks like?
+- Get a feeling about the data
+- All MSRP = distribution using `histogram`
+    - Long tail = `- Not good for ML`
+    - `Solution` - Apply **log**
+        - log will scale larger values
+        - issue is that log(0) is undefined = Add `+1` to all data
+            - `log1p` - shortcut to add 1 and takes log
+- MSRP distribution of cars MSRP < 1000000
+- log-MSRP now looks more like `Normal Distribution`
+- ML models do better with normal distribution
+- Check if there are missing values in the dataset.

 # 4 Setting up the validation framework
 # 5 Linear regression